Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Introduction

-\Baojiu{However, the physical origin of the inflaton field that is believed to have driven inflation is not fully understood yet, and the fact that the very high energy in the early Universe makes it an ideal place to witness the consequences of the laws of fundamental physics offers hope that new physics could be revealed by cosmological observations of the large-scale structures.} \Baojiu{More sophisticated} inflation models leading to primordial non-Gaussianity have been developed \Baojiu{across the last decades} \citep[see][for some reviews]{Bartolo:2004if, chen2010, Celoria:2018euj}.
-These models predict unique features deviating from \Baojiu{those of the simple single-field inflation model}, which can be classified into \Baojiu{different} types, \Baojiu{each of which} can be attributed to different physical mechanisms \citep[see][for some reviews]{chen2010, Chluba:2015bqa}. \citet{Chen:2016vvw} briefly reviews several representative feature models \Baojiu{of inflation, such as} the sharp feature model which oscillates in linear scale in the primordial power spectrum, can be described by the template of the sinusoidal wiggle in the power-law primordial spectrum, which is also a good approximation for the scalar power spectrum in the axion monodromy model \citep{Flauger:2016idt}.
-This oscillatory feature could be generated by a localised sharp feature in inflationary potentials or internal field space, and the nature of the sharp feature could correspond to distinct mechanisms, such as a step or bump in the single-field inflationary potential \citep[e.g.,][]{Adams:2001vc, Adshead:2011jq, Bartolo:2013exa, Hazra:2014goa}, or the embedding of new physics \citep[][]{Bozza:2003pr}.
-Other typical feature models include the resonance model in which the feature oscillates in logarithmic scale \citep[see e.g.][for the mechanisms behind the resonance model]{Wang:2002hf, Bean:2008na, Flauger:2009ab}, and the standard clock model which combines the form of the previous two feature models \citep[e.g.,][]{Chen:2014joa, Chen:2014cwa}.
+However, the physical origin of the inflaton field\Baojiu{, which} is believed to have driven inflation\Baojiu{,} is not fully understood yet, and the fact that the very high energy \Baojiu{scale} in the early Universe makes it an ideal place to \Baojiu{probe the imprints} of the laws of fundamental physics offers \Baojiu{the possibility} that new physics can be revealed by cosmological observations of the large-scale structure \Baojiu{(LSS)}. \Baojiu{Certain} sophisticated models \Yuhao{of inflation and its alternatives} \Baojiu{developed over} the last decades \Yuhao{predict scale-dependent features in the power spectrum of primordial density fluctuations} \citep[see, e.g.,][for some reviews]{Bartolo:2004if, chen2010, Chluba:2015bqa, 2019BAAS...51c..98S}. \Baojiu{Such `feature models'} \Yuhao{can be mainly classified into three types \Baojiu{with} specific templates of oscillations added to the scale-invariant primordial power spectrum, each of which can be attributed to various mechanisms \citep[see, e.g.,][for some reviews]{chen2010, Chluba:2015bqa, 2019BAAS...51c..98S}. `Sharp-feature' models \Baojiu{have} sinusoidal wiggles \Baojiu{in the power spectrum, $P(k)$,} that oscillate linearly in wavenumber $k$ \Baojiu{at a fixed frequency, $\omega$}, which can be generated by a minimal local singularity such as a step in the inflationary potential \Baojiu{that} breaks the slow-roll condition \citep[e.g.,][]{1992JETPL..55..489S, Adams:2001vc, Chen:2006xjb, Hazra:2010ve, Adshead:2011jq, Hazra:2014goa}, or produced in particular cases of multi-field models of inflation \citep[e.g.,][]{Achucarro:2010da, Gao:2012uq}.
+Another type is \Baojiu{the} `resonant-feature' model whose oscillatory features are in logarithmic $k$, which can be realised in, e.g., the axion monodromy inflation \citep[][]{Flauger:2009ab, Flauger:2010ja}, or brane inflation \citep{Bean:2008na}, \Baojiu{models}.
+The last type is \Baojiu{the so-}called standard clock signal, which is a combination of the previous two feature models \citep[e.g.,][]{Chen:2011zf, Chen:2014joa, Chen:2014cwa}.}